 For over three decades, Kermit has been the voice of the Mounties and Lady Mounties on KURM radio.
 KURM was the first Rogers station to broadcast games for a wide variety of local high sports, for both boys and girls.
 In addition to his contributions to Mountie sports, has been a passionate supporter of academic and extra-curricular activities of all kinds.
 His most important contribution has been to bring Mountie sports into the homes of family of friends who could not make it to the game.

 Football: All-Conference; All-State; Member 1969, 1970, and 1971 Conference Champion Teams; in 21 high school conference games as a player, was 21-0; in 18 junior high football games as a player, was 18-0.
 Track: junior high individual conference champion (100, 400; member 1968 and 1969 junior high conference champion teams.

 After flying AC-47's for the U.S. Air Force in Vietnam, Gary located to Rogers with his young family and started the Rogers office of Hight Jackson Architects.
-Gary worked over 20 years in the football press box as the official spotter; worked over 20 years announcing and helping at the scorer’s table in basketball; helped develop the idea for the Arvest Hoopfest basketball tournament, and has been a presenting sponsor since its inception.
+Gary worked over 20 years in the Mountie football press box as the official spotter; worked over 20 years announcing and helping at the scorer’s table in basketball; helped develop the idea for the Arvest Hoopfest basketball tournament, and has been a presenting sponsor since its inception.
 His firm has been a sponsor of KURM RHS broadcasts for over 25 years; personally flew RHS football coaches on numerous scouting trips over the years; loyal booster and contributor to RHS athletics.
 His architecture firm designed many of the school buildings in the Rogers School District.

 Football: All-Conference, All-State, Team MVP, Outstanding Lineman in the Conference, member 1967 Conference Champion Team.
 Track: Individual Conference Champion (pole vault), Member 1968 Conference Champion Team.